The Hub creates an enabling environment for integrated, challenge-led, ocean governance research.

 The One Ocean Hub brings together five interconnected research programmes to support more integrated, evidence-based and inclusive responses to the multiple threats facing the ocean.
 Threats that include plastics and climate change.

 Our focus on ocean governance aims to explore the full potential of the law to better protect the marine environment and ensure just and inclusive decisions for those most negatively affected by the deteriorating health of the ocean.
-We are advancing understanding of invisible and marginalized knowledges, practices and economies, and solutions to social and environmental injustices that need to inform marine planning at all levels.
+We are advancing understanding of invisible and marginalised knowledges, practices and economies, and solutions to social and environmental injustices that need to inform marine planning at all levels.

 In particular, we focus on the links between human rights and environmental law in order to foster an inclusive and transparent sustainable blue economy.
 This is informed by local and customary knowledge, Deep Sea research of the underexplored South East Atlantic, Fisheries Science and Resource Management tools and knowhow, and multiple other sources of expertise.